 To answer the first question, we check the \llama{} performance on popular tests for gender bias: \wb{} \citep{zhao_gender_2018} and \stereos{} \citep{nadeem_stereoset_2021}.
-We introduce an interpretable metric that evaluates bias on the original language generation task.
+We introduce an interpretable metric that evaluates bias on the language generation task.
 To answer the second question, we perform causal tracing \citep{vig_causal_2020, meng2022locating}.
 We monitor changes in the distribution of predictions when the stereotypical representation is revealed only in one of the components, such as MLP (multilayer perceptron) or attention layer.
 Following the terminology of \citet{pearl_direct_2001}, we call such component \emph{gender bias mediator}.
-To tackle the last question, we introduce ``\emph{Debiasing Algorithm through Model Adaptation}''.
+To tackle the last question, we introduce ``\emph{\textbf{D}ebiasing \textbf{A}lgorithm through \textbf{M}odel \textbf{A}daptation}''.
 In \dama{}, we edit bias-vulnerable feed-forward layers by multiplying linear transformation weights by the orthogonal projection matrix similar to \citet{ravfogel_linear_2022}.
 Our results show that with directed changes in model weights, we can reduce gender bias substantially while having only a minimal impact on the model's performance.
 Specifically, we monitor performance changes in language modeling (measured by perplexity) and in four downstream tasks.

-Our contributions are as follows: We evaluate gender bias in \llama{} models and introduce a novel, transparent metric for quantifying bias directly in language generation.
+To list our contributions: We evaluate gender bias in \llama{} models and introduce a novel, transparent metric for quantifying bias directly in language generation.
 Most importantly, we propose \dama{}, a method for editing weights of the bias mediator to significantly reduce gender bias in three different tasks without sacrificing performance across unrelated tasks.
-This is an improvement over prior methods that were focused on one type of bias manifestation \cite{ranaldi_trip_2023} or were not tested for preserving language understanding capabilities of the model \cite{lauscher-etal-2021-sustainable-modular, gira_debiasing_2022}.
+This is an improvement over prior methods that were focused on one type of bias manifestation \citep{ranaldi_trip_2023} or were not tested for preserving language understanding capabilities of the model \citep{lauscher-etal-2021-sustainable-modular, gira_debiasing_2022}.